alexpondaven/alexpondaven/README.md

 - 👋 Hi, I’m [Alexander Pondaven](https://alexpondaven.github.io/)
-- 🎓 I'm in my fourth year at Imperial College London studying computer engineering
+- 🎓 I'm doing a PhD at Oxford in the Torr Vision Group
 - 👀 Interested in deep learning, generative models and computer vision
 - 🌱 Currently learning more about diffusion models and object-centric representation learning
 - 💞️ Looking to collaborate on any cool ideas especially in machine learning